salujajaskeerat/ELP305-TribeD-documentation/index.md

 Cost : Rs.
 50,000

-- Steam turbine extracts thermal energy from pressurized steam and use it to do mechanical work on a rotating output shaft.
+- Steam turbine extracts thermal energy from pressurized steam and use it to do mechanical work on a rotating output shaft
-- The turbines are connected to a generator with an axle, which produces energy via a magnetic field that produces an electric current.
+- The turbines are connected to a generator with an axle, which produces energy via a magnetic field that produces an electric current

 References